 Works Cited Requirements

-4. A penalty of two grade points will be applied where a student has not included a separate “Works Cited” section.
+4. A penalty of one grade point (for example, from A to A-) will be applied if you have not included a separate “Works Cited” section.

 - Not all works referred to in the body of the assignment are included – primary as well as secondary material, or

-- - author’s surname and first name, where available;
+- author’s surname and first name, where available;

-- - title of the work;
+- title of the work;

-- - publisher / performance group / film company / website;
+- publisher / performance group / film company / website;

-- - date of publication / performance / production / access to website;
+- date of publication / performance / production / access to website;